 Companies within the outdoor sports sector take some beating when it comes to their commitment to sustainability.
 Strategies that aim to preserve nature have come to be a priority for many businesses, as customers become increasingly aware of the importance of outdoor sports and the corresponding equipment also being environmentally friendly.
 With consumers continuing to demand more transparency in communications about products and their journey to reach the customer, this progressed to become more than just a trend some time ago now.

 ISPO Munich joins forces with associations, experts, and representatives from the worlds of industry and trade to work on ways of improving transparency for brands and consumers.
 As well as arranging workshops and conferences at the sports trade fair in Munich, the ISPO Award Judging Panel made up of international experts is a globally recognized body boasting expertise in sustainability management built up over many years.
 This committee is more or less unparalleled on an international level.
-At ISPO Munich 2018, corporate social responsibility (CSR) is also set to be one of the major focal points within trade and industry.

 - Retailers selling clothing, equipment, and accessories for climbing, mountaineering, water sports, bouldering, hiking and trekking, traveling, camping, and backcountry skiing